raviraj988/raviraj988.github.io/_pages/about.md

   - /about.html
 ---

 I’m Ravi Raj Kumar, a graduate student in Computer Science at **Case Western Reserve University**, specializing in AI and Machine Learning.

-My academic background includes coursework and research in Machine Learning, Natural Language Processing, probabilistic Graphical models, computer vision,  High Performant Systems for AI and reinforcement learning.
+I have taken graduate-level courses in **Machine Learning**, **Natural Language Processing**, **Probabilistic Graphical Models**, **Computer Vision**, **High-Performance Systems for AI**, and **Reinforcement Learning**, which have built a strong foundation for both my academic research and applied AI work.

 I have four years of professional experience from **Tata Consultancy Services**, where I worked on designing and deployment of end-to-end machine learning systems in the banking and finance sector.

 My work included building and fine-tuning scalable varous NLP pipelines using transformer-based models such as BERT, RoBERTa  as well as implementing production-grade MLOps workflows using MLflow, Docker, Kubernetes, and Jenkins.
 I’ve handled massive, high-velocity data from sources like Hadoop, Snowflake, and MongoDB, integrating continuous model validation, drift detection, and real-time monitoring with Prometheus and Grafana.

 ---